TESTgroup-BNL/LeafGasExchange/vignettes/Simulation_of_leaf_conductance.md

 ## Simulation of conductance using a coupled photosynthesis - conductance model

-In the previous examples, the conductance was simulated using the photosynthesis (A) as an input variable.
+In the previous examples, the conductance was simulated using the photosynthesis (An or Ag) as an input variable.
 However, in reality both the conductance and the photosynthesis are linked and influence each other.
 It is possible to simulate the photosynthesis and the conductance together using the f.A function which simulates the leaf gas exchange.